jakeols/luma-eng-interview/README.md

 # Luma Technical Interview

 Here is the code for the REST API.
-API documentation can be found via <a herf="https://documenter.getpostman.com/view/4637176/S11PpbFA#intro">Postman </a>.
+API documentation can be found via [Postman](https://documenter.getpostman.com/view/4637176/S11PpbFA#intro).

 ## Getting Started